Buying a Home

 Calculate Your Debt-to-Income Ratio

-The general rule of thumb is that your mortgage payment should equal no more than 28 to 33 percent of your gross income.
-And your total debt (i.e. your anticipated mortgage amount plus your car loan, credit card balances, etc.) should not surpass 36% of your gross income.
+The general rule of thumb is that your mortgage payment should equal no more than 28 to 33 percent gross income and total debt (i.e. anticipated amount plus car loan, credit card balances, etc.) should not surpass 36% income.

 Determine Your Down Payment

-The larger the down payment, the lower your monthly payments will be and the less you'll ultimately pay in finance charges.
+The larger the down payment, lower your monthly payments will be and less you'll ultimately pay in finance charges.